Ziguratchy/MathBot/README.md

 3. make sure to put your SECRET TOKEN on the "bot.run("PUT THE TOKEN HERE")" (Line 780) on the script - if you don't know how to get the SECRET TOKEN, contact me.
 4. after that, you can use the bot anyway you want!

-if you don't know how to make a "main.py" bot, i recommend you to read the Discord.py Docs:(https://discordpy.readthedocs.io/en/stable/quickstart.html)
+if you don't know how to make a "main.py" bot or made your own bot without using this experiment, i recommend you to read the Discord.py Docs:(https://discordpy.readthedocs.io/en/stable/quickstart.html)

 With love, ziguratchy!